Iseeumhmm/AuanaDigital/src/components/Blogs/Templates/DateOdometer/date-picker.md

 </blockquote>
 I hope you enjoyed messing around with a bunch of dates.
 It actually made me feel pretty old lol.
 <br /><br />
-Hopefully I can get another post together in the next week or so.
-I'll try and think of something entertaining and obviously geeky to showcase the awesomeness we can create in modern websites.
+I've already got some ideas for something that's entertaining and obviously geeky for the next post.
+Stay tuned.
 <br /><br />
-Thanks again for checking out my post!
+Thanks again for stopping by!